mozilla/bedrock/docs/contentful.rst

 in the database.

-In terms of 'activation', or "Do we have all the parts to show this Contentful content"?, Contentful content is not evaluted in the same way as Fluent strings (where we will show a page in a given locale if 80% of its Fluent strings have been translated, falling back to en-US where not).
+In terms of 'activation', or "Do we have all the parts to show this Contentful content"?, Contentful content is not evaluated in the same way as Fluent strings (where we will show a page in a given locale if 80% of its Fluent strings have been translated, falling back to en-US where not).